-EPA2021 Fuel Filter Module, Priming Pump - MX-13
+Fuel Filter Module, Priming Pump - MX-11

-- 1. Loosen the fuel primer pump knob by rotating it counterclockwise. - Operate the priming pump by moving the knob in and out for 150 seconds.
-During this time the pumping resistance will increase, indicating air is being bled from the system, but the full time is required to fully prime the fuel system.
+- Loosen the fuel primer pump knob by rotating it counterclockwise. - Operate the priming pump by moving the knob in and out for 150 s.
+During this time, the pumping resistance increases.
+This resistance indicates air purging from the system.
+It still requires a full 150 s to fully prime the fuel system.

-Operate priming pump at a maximum rate of 30 strokes per minute to prevent damage to pump.
+Operate the priming pump at a maximum rate of 100 strokes per minute to prevent damage to the pump.

-Check for leakage at the fuel filter cap.
-Tighten if necessary.
+3. Check for leakage at the fuel filter cap.
+If necessary, tighten.

-Check the fuel filter for signs of leakage.
-DO NOT smoke or allow an open flame in close proximity.
-Failure to do so could ignite a fire or cause an explosion which could result in serious injury to you and/or bystanders.
-Failure to comply may result in death, personal injury, equipment or property damage.
+DO NOT smoke or allow an open flame in close proximity to the fuel filter.
+When removing the fuel filter, some fuel will escape, so it could start a fire or cause an explosion.
+Failure to comply may result in death, personal injury, equipment damage, or property damage.

-- 4. Tighten the fuel primer pump knob by rotating it clockwise. - 5.
-Start the engine and allow it to idle for 2 to 3 minutes.
-Note that it could take up to 15 seconds of cranking for the engine to start.
-If the starter is engaged for longer than 20 seconds without starting, additional priming pump actuation may be necessary.
+- 4. Tighten the fuel primer pump knob by rotating it clockwise. - Start the engine.
+Allow it to idle for 2 to 3 minutes.
+It could take up to 15 s of cranking for the engine to start.
+Engaging the starter for longer than 20 s without starting requires additional priming.

-If the engine is cranked excessively Starter Protection will be triggered and starter engagement will be restricted for 10 minutes.
+Cranking the engine excessively triggers Starter Protection.
+This feature restricts starter engagement for 10 minutes.

 - Check the system for leakage while idling.
-Then turn the engine OFF and check the system again for leakage. - 7.
-If the engine does not start within this time, repeat steps two and three until the engine starts.
-If the engine still does not start, allow the starter to cool down for at least 5 minutes before repeating the procedure.
+Then turn the engine OFF and check the system again for leakage. - If the engine does not start within this time, repeat steps two and three.
+Try to restart the engine.
+If the engine still does not start, allow the starter to cool down for at least 5 minutes.
+Try to restart the engine.